Louisiana Mesothelioma Lawyer: Get the Justice You Deserve

 Anyone who lives, works, or visits Louisiana may be at risk of asbestos exposure at their workplace, in public buildings, or even in their homes.

-• Mesothelioma incidence is high throughout Louisiana, with the highest rates occurring in the central and northern counties (Source: Journal of the American Medical Association)
+- Mesothelioma incidence is high throughout Louisiana, with the highest rates occurring in the central and northern parishes (Source: Journal of the American Medical Association)

 Asbestos Use in Louisiana Work Environments